visual-framework/vf-core/components/vf-location-nearest/README.md

 This component is purely JavaScript and relies on other components to provide UI and to consume the detected region.

+This is an early version, some future improvements to be considered:

+- Callback to observe detected locations to be used in other components
+- Allowing "or" matches for content `data-vf-js-location-nearest-activation-target="locationOne, locationTwo"`
+- Enabling the default while we wait for geodetection
+- "Saving" a user's location when using the override

 ## Install

 This repository is distributed with [npm][https://www.npmjs.com/].
 After [installing npm][https://www.npmjs.com/get-npm] and [yarn](https://classic.yarnpkg.com/en/docs/install), you can install `vf-location-nearest` with this command.